atkinchris/kyle-simpson-workshop/notes/notes-monday-am.md

 }
 ```

-* Be careful with implementations
+* Be careful with implementations of parameter internal scope.

 ```javascript
 function foo(x = 2) {